Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Introduction

-Contemporary {\em mainframes} are huge data centers comprising tens or hundreds of thousands of interconnected physical servers and disk arrays.
+Contemporary {\em mainframes} are huge data centers comprising tens or even hundreds of thousands of interconnected physical servers and disk arrays.
 Usually, they are built according to the cloud architecture where almost everything is virtualized starting with IaaS, PaaS and SaaS.
-The next virtualizations are FaaS (Function as a Service) and BaaS (Backend as a Service) that constitute a new computing paradigm called {\em Serverless}.
-It is based on an execution model in which an application consists of interrelated individual functions and backend services that can be managed, scaled and executed by cloud provider by automatic and dynamic allocations of compute resources.
+The next virtualizations are FaaS (Function as a Service) and BaaS (Backend as a Service) that constitute a relatively new computing paradigm called {\em Serverless}.
+It is based on an execution model in which an application consists of interrelated individual functions and backend services that the cloud provider can manage, scale and execute by automatically and dynamically allocating computing resources.

 Developers (of the applications) are charged for—only the compute resources and storage needed to execute a particular piece of code.

 Using FaaS and BaaS, developers can effectively implement micro-services that comprise the applications.
-Cloud providers are responsible for deploying the code, and for an application runtime environment.
-The book by Brendan Burns 2018 \cite{Burns} (\url{http://www.istrsjournal.org/wp-content/uploads/2018/06/Designing_Distributed_Systems.pdf}) may serve as a classic (now a bit obsolete) introduction to this subject.
+Cloud providers are responsible for deploying the code, and for application runtime environment.

 There are many serverless platforms provided by main players like Amazon Web Services, Microsoft Azure, Google Cloud Platform, IBM Cloud, Alibaba, as well as many others.
 They are trying to persuade developers do create applications mainly out of already existing and proprietary (more or less universal) functions and backend services by composing and orchestrating them into workflows.
-This gives rise to a new high-level programming paradigm, see, for example, Schleier-Smith et al. 2021 \cite{schleier2021serverless} \url{https://dl.acm.org/doi/pdf/10.1145/3406011} where the following view was presented: \\ {\em `` This next phase of cloud computing will change the way programmers work as dramatically as the first phase changed how operators work. [...] new general-purpose serverless abstractions will emerge ...''}
+This gives rise to a new high-level programming paradigm, e.g. Schleier-Smith et al. 2021 \cite{schleier2021serverless}: \\ {\em `` This next phase of cloud computing will change the way programmers work as dramatically as the first phase changed how operators work. [...] new general-purpose serverless abstractions will emerge ...''}

 The physical servers are based on the von Neumann architecture.
 The programming languages (for developing functions and backend services) are still of von Neumann style.
 However, the overall high-level architecture of cloud systems, and the emerging (serverless) programming style (see for example Castro et al. 2019 \cite{castro2019rise}) are not von-Neumann.
 This resembles the idea of function-level programming postulated by John Backus 1978 \cite{Backus}.